masukomi/html_encode_decode/README.md

 ## Usage

-html_encode_decode introduces two new aliases "hencode" and "hdecode"

-It works on the selected text, or the entire file if nothing is selected.
+This will encode or decode the selected text, or the entire file if nothing is selected.
+Using the `hencode` and `hdecode` aliases noted in the Installation instructions
+below:

   hencode - encodes the text with HTML entities hdecode - decodes HTML entities in the text